kylehowells/Word-Processing-Tools/README.md

 python wordlist.py -i "input_file.txt" -o "output-wordlist.txt"
 ```

+`dictionary-filter.py` is a tool to filter the resulting wordlist to remove non-words, names, abbreviations and swear words from the resulting word list (requires a Plist dictionary file generated on OSX).

 ## Word-Frequency

 Scans a text file (or all text files in a directory) and and counts how many times it has seen each word.